Culver City CERT

 Who is eligible to take the training?

 The training is free and available to residents of Culver City and those who work in Culver City.
-Participants must be a minimum of 16 years of age.
 Non-Culver City residents may also attend if they live in an area with a CERT Program and space is available.

 What is involved in the Training?

-The 22 hours of training, divided into four classes, includes an Introduction to Disaster Response, Disaster Medical Operations, Fire Suppression, Light Search and Rescue, Disaster Psychology, Hazardous Materials, Terrorism Awareness and Incident Command.
-The training is “hands on” requiring students to actually do what they learn in class.
-There is a “mock earthquake” drill on the last day where students apply all of the training that they have learned.
+The 21 hours of training, divided into three classes, includes an Introduction to Disaster Response, Disaster Medical Operations, Fire Suppression, Light Search and Rescue, Disaster Psychology, Hazardous Materials, Terrorism Awareness and Incident Command.
+The training is “hands on” requiring students to apply what they learn in class.
+There is a “mock earthquake” drill on the last day where students practice everything they learned in training.

-The course is conducted on Saturdays from 9:00 am to 4 pm.
+The course is conducted Saturdays; 9am to 4pm.

 CERT Refresher 2019